-The PS5 still has yet to launch, and we don't have a definitive idea of what the launch lineup looks like.
-Still, games are starting to be confirmed for Sony's next-generation gaming machine.
+The PS5 is only a month away from launching, and we now have a much clearer idea of what the launch lineup will include.
+Outside of that, though, many games have already been confirmed for Sony's next-generation gaming machine.
 As such, we've compiled all the games so far that have been announced for PS5.

 A little bit of clarification is needed here before we start.
 Because the PS5 is backward compatible with "almost all" PS4 games, we're listing games that specifically include listed PS5 support.
 Some of them are exclusive in some capacity, some will be Sony Worldwide Studios titles, some are next-generation hardware only, and others are available on current systems.
 There are also options, particularly the newer games, that may take advantage of the DualSense controller.
 Here's a list of every game coming to PS5 that we know of.

 The latest in the long-running Ubisoft franchise, Assassin's Creed Valhalla, is being led by Ubisoft Montreal and takes players to Norway and England.
 We know from Ubisoft that Assassin's Creed Valhalla will be available on PS5, though we're not sure what exact enhancements will be offered.

 After endless wars ravage Norway and resources are scarce, you'll lead your clan to the shores of England in the hopes of finding a new home.
 However, not everyone is keen on having Vikings around, and King Alfred of Wessex will do all he can to keep you from settling.

 PS5 Astro's Playroom

 Astro Bot is back in some platforming fun on the PS5.
 This game, developed by Japan Studio, serves as a demo of sorts for the different haptic feedback levels in the DualSense controller.
 It also comes pre-installed on every PS5.
 You can check out a bit of Astro's Playroom gameplay here.